-- 6 Complete the sentences with the correct form of the verbs in brackets. - 1 | (not / see) my best friend Asma since September. - 2 If you eat too many sweets, you (have) stomachache. - 3 I'm (buy) a new laptop next year if I have enough money. - 4 Omar (be) in Jordan for more than two weeks now. - 5 He (pass) the English exam if he studies hard.
+6 Complete the sentences with the correct form of the verbs in brackets.

+2 If you eat too many s sweets, you (have)

+stomachache.

+3 I'm (buy) a new laptop next yea r if I have enough

+money.

+4